Jason McCaslin: Instruments

 McCaslin uses Fender '59 Re-Issue Precision Basses live and a Fender American Vintage '62 Re-Issue Precision Bass to record with.
 His personal favorite is an Olympic white Fender Precision Bass, since he was a fan of Dee Dee Ramone.

 Personal life

 He got married on September 5, 2008.
-During the wedding, McCaslin's fellow band members Deryck Whibley of Sum 41 and Toby Morse of H2O and The Operation M.D. performed "One" by U2 and "Pieces" by Sum 41.
+During the wedding, McCaslin's fellow band members Deryck Whibley of Sum 41 and Todd Morse of H2O and The Operation M.D. performed "One" by U2 and "Pieces" by Sum 41.

 McCaslin has two sisters.
 On December 22, 2014, his first son Max Grey McCaslin was born.

 On October 9, 2018, he and his wife Shannon had a daughter, Ayla Rose McCaslin.